 I’ve had a revelation.
-I’ve been continuously brewing and drinking kombucha since I sang it’s praises 10 months ago as a bubbly refreshment, but now I’ve discovered I can make vinegar from my kombucha and use it in the same ways that I use apple cider vinegar (ACV) and white vinegar.
+I’ve discovered I can make vinegar from my kombucha, which can replace apple cider vinegar (ACV) and white vinegar.
 For someone that relies on ACV and white vinegar for cleaning, cooking and personal grooming that’s super exciting!
 It’s completely waste free, easy to make from something I already make, and cheap (the cost of a cup of sugar and some tea leaves).
 I may never buy vinegar again!
 That thought leaves me with a gratifying sense of self-sufficiency.
 I’m also relieved because I’ve tried and failed several times to make vinegar from scrap apples and left over wine.

 How to make kombucha vinegar

 All you need to do to make kombucha vinegar is allow a batch of kombucha to ferment for a long time, at least 30-60 days in a small batch.
 Cooler areas may take longer.
 You will know it is ready when the kombucha tastes very sour – like vinegar.
 My face breaks out into a sweat when I taste it.
 What actually happens is that the yeast in the fermentation process produces alcohol, then bacteria consume the alcohol and convert it to acetic acid.
 It’s the acid that helps rinse away gunk and it is a mild disinfectant.